MikeyBurkman/cecil/README.md

 # cecil
-When creating package.json is just too much work
+When creating an entire NodeJs module is just too much work

 ## What does it do?
 cecil lets you run (and distribute) single-file NodeJS scripts that require external dependencies, without the need for maintaining an entire module and package.json